qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/dataset-selection.md

 ## Criteria

-In order of importance, we're looking for datasets that are:
+In order of importance, we are looking for datasets that are:

 ### Geospatial